 You have had quite a life.

 Actually, I’ve had two lives.
 One on the East Coast and then one here in L.A.
 I was born in New York.
 My grandfather, Raymond Rhodes, was prominent in the insurance business and politics.
-He created the Rhodes Scholarships you hear about and served the Eisenhower administration as the Asst.
-Treasury Secretary.
+He was heir to our family that created the Rhodes Scholarships and served in the Eisenhower Administration as Assistant Secretary to the Treasury as Comptroller of U.S. Customs.
 When I was a kid I met President Eisenhower and Richard Nixon and played with Tricia Nixon and David Eisenhower at the White House.

 Tell us about how you started out.